iMessages not syncing on Mac: 8 quick fixes

 If you find that messages you send and receive on your iPhone don’t appear on your Mac or the other way around, there are a few possible reasons:

-- You’re not signed in with your Apple ID on either your Mac or iPhone.
+- You’re not signed in with your Apple ID on either your Mac or your iPhone.

-- You haven’t enabled Messages in iCloud on either your Mac or iCloud.
+- You haven’t enabled Messages in iCloud on either your Mac or your iPhone.

 - There’s a problem with your internet connection.

 - Click the Messages menu and go to Settings.

 - Look at the top of the window — it should display your Apple ID and have a Sign Out button next to it.
 That means you are signed in.